Jānis Blūms

-Player career
+Professional career

 Blūms started his career with Brocēni and later continued to play in their successor Skonto.
 In 2003, he signed with Polish club Anwil Włocławek, where he spent one season before returning to Latvia, where he joined BK Ventspils.
 After two years in Ventspils, Blūms joined Lithuanian powerhouse BC Lietuvos rytas.
 In 2007, Blūms accepted an offer from the Italian side Eldo Napoli where he had a decent season.

 In 2008, Blūms signed a two-year contract with Bilbao Basket of Spain's ACB League.
 He spent four successful seasons in Bilbao.
 Some of the highlights with Bilbao include making Liga ACB finals, Euroleague quarterfinals and Eurocup Final Four (twice).
 During his tenure with Bilbao, Blūms developed a reputation as a fierce competitor who is deadly from three-point range and can play lock-down defense.
 Often he would guard the best player of the opposing team.
 Due to his passion and effort, he became one of the city's fan favorites.

 After his experience in Basque Country, Jānis moved back to Lietuvos Rytas, which played Euroleague that season.
 In July 2013, Blūms signed a one-year contract with BC Astana.

 On 1 October 2014, he signed with the Greek club Panathinaikos.
 On 5 April 2015, he won the Greek Cup.

 In July 2015, Janis signed with the Italian team Sidigas Avellino, coming back to Italy after seven years.

 On 23 August 2017, he signed with the Spanish club Tecnyconta Zaragoza.

 On 28 July 2020, at the age of 38, he signed with Pallacanestro Reggiana of Lega Basket Serie A (LBA) but, by mutual agreement with the team, resigned after eight games played after the start of the season.

 On 30 August 2021, Blums announced his retirement from professional basketball.